If you want to select the perfect Learning Management System (LMS) for your organization, you’ll need to do your homework.

 Unfortunately, there is no one-size-fits-all approach because every organization has different priorities and needs.
 Instead, it’s important to carefully consider your end goals, and weigh these up against what each provider has to offer.

-- Who needs an LMS software – Businesses of all sizes, educational institutions, government agencies and organizations, or clubs could all benefit from implementing an LMS.
+• Who needs LMS software? – Businesses of all sizes, educational institutions, government agencies and organizations, or clubs can all benefit from implementing an LMS.

-- What types of LMS are available? – There are many different types of LMS available, depending on your organization’s needs, priorities, and budget constraints.
+• What types of LMSs are available? – There are many different types of LMS available, depending on your organization’s needs, priorities, and budget constraints.
 Options include cloud-based LMS, open-source LMS, and free LMS.

 Not sure what to look for in an LMS?
 This guide will take you through some of the most important considerations you’ll need to make.